usc-isi-i2/kgtk/docs/transform/filter.md

 | -- | -- | -- | -- |

+!!! info
-> NOTE: The edge terminator/genre/action appears in only the genre output file.
+    The edge terminator/genre/action appears in only the genre output file.